 - External Assessor:The CCSFP performing the validated assessor role associated with an Authorized External Assessor Organization.
 This is a new name for what HITRUST has historically called an Assessor.

 HITRUST clarified these terms to help facilitate the conversations about CSF Assessments that take place among organizations and their independent assessors as well as customers, vendors, and HITRUST.

 Now that it’s possible to use assessment work performed by others, the CSF Assurance Program is making it easier for organizations and independent assessors to go through the process of assessing IT security controls.
 As organizations leverage the work of internal and external assessment resources, the program also makes sure they maintain quality and consistency in their evaluation of IT security controls.
 This will effectively raise the bar across the board while also ensuring roles and responsibilities are clearly defined.

 A vital aspect of the “Using Work of Others” initiative to note is that it does not require External CSF Assessors to utilize the work of others during a validated assessment.
 The decision on whether to rely on an organization’s internal resources still lies solely with the External Assessor organization.
 HITRUST CSF Assurance program does provide guidance on the level of review and sampling that must occur relating to the “Work of Others.”
 As has always been the case, External Assessors are ultimately accountable for validating the implementation of the HITRUST CSF Assessment.
 When using the work of others, External Assessors should ensure they are still sufficiently involved in the validated assessment process.

-For more information, check out the HITRUST CSF Assessment Methodology and CSF Assurance Program requirements and the HITRUST CSF Assurance Program bulletins.
+For more information, check out the HITRUST Assurance Program requirements and the HITRUST CSF Assurance Program bulletins.
 Organizations interested in having individuals recognized as Internal Assessors should review the criteria found in the Assurance bulletin.